A Soft Theorem from vertex-like operators in BFSS Theory: The leading soft term

 The power counting yields $F^2[\sigma(t_s)]F^2[\sigma(t_j)]$. \end{enumerate} Note that we only highlighted the $F[\sigma]$ power counting stemming from contractions with external operators.
 There are $F[\sigma]$ factors coming from contractions of chains in $O_{res}$ with the exponential operator.
 Those are the same for all three contributions and will be worked out explicitly in the following.
 We will compute the case (\ref{eq:nohardcontr}) explicitly; the others are similar, and we will point out how the $N$ power counting arises from the corresponding $F[\sigma]$ power counting as we go through the steps of the computation.

-Firstly, the $k=0$ term in (\ref{eq:Ores}) does not contribute because of rule C and the $k=1$ term requires both soft operators to be contracted with a single chain, and is therefore proportional to the trace of the graviton polarisation, which vanishes.
-This implies that non-zero contributions are those for which the sum over $k$ in (\ref{eq:Ores}) starts from two, namely
+Firstly, the $k=0$ term in (\ref{eq:Ores}) does not contribute because of rule C and the $k=1$ term vanishes due to rule B. This implies that non-zero contributions are those for which the sum over $k$ in (\ref{eq:Ores}) starts from two, namely

 We select two chains to be contracted with the soft vertex operator.
 There are $\frac{k(k-1)}{2}$ equivalent options for this choice.
 We then contract them with external soft operators.
 After this operation, we obtain